IRS Collection Notices

 LT16/CP508C - Request for Taxpayer Contact and Passport Restriction Letter

-When a taxpayer is seriously delinquent, they will occasionally assign a Revenue Officer to make personal contact.
+Occasionally, when a taxpayer is seriously delinquent, they will assign a Revenue Officer to make personal contact.
 If this happens, do not talk to them and CALL US IMMEDIATELY!
 They will be seeking personal and financial information that you may not be required to provide and we will make sure that your rights are protected.
 Additionally, if a taxpayer owes more than $54,000.00 (adjusted annually), the IRS can set in motion a process that will result in the restriction of the taxpayer's ability to travel by the U.S. State Department.
 This will prevent a taxpayer from using, requesting or renewing a passport.
 The restriction is lifted once the tax is paid and there are exceptions for certain hardships, but it's something we want to avoid.

 Whenever a balance is owed to the IRS, we like to review the options for paying and consequences for not paying.
 The IRS is a surprisingly amicable creditor and if you are acting in good faith, the first four notices are not a big deal.
-We always pay strict attention to the last three however because they likely mean that things are about to get unpleasant.
+We always pay strict attention to the last one because they likely mean that things are about to get unpleasant.
 If you receive a notice not on this list... you guessed it... call our office.

 We hope that your stress level will be a couple notches lower if or when that IRS notice appears in your mailbox.
 Stay calm my friends.